randyrossi/vicii-kawari/REGISTERS.md

 You can perform high speed block copy operations by setting the vmem port 1 and 2 functions to COPYSRC/FILL and COPYDST/FILLVAL respectively.
+NOTE: Both port 1 and 2 must be configured for COPY/FILL function.

 VIDEO_MEM_1_LO | Dest Lo Byte
 VIDEO_MEM_1_HI | Dest Hi Byte